The aim of hospice care is to improve the lives of people who have an incurable illness.

 Hospices aim to feel more like a home than hospitals do.
 They can provide individual care more suited to the person who is approaching the end of life, in a gentler and calmer atmosphere than a hospital.

 What does hospice care cover?

-Hospices vary, but your local hospice will offer medical and nursing care, including controlling pain and other symptoms.
-It may also offer:
+The services that hospices offer vary, but most offer medical and nursing care, including managing pain and other symptoms.
+They might also offer: